yixuantang/PUI2017_yt1369/HW9_yt1369/NinanrhPlotReview.md

 ![Alt text](nina's_plot.png)

-Your review of the plot in English prose, full sentences.
-Please keep your reviews short: brevity is a quality!
-Keep each review to less than 250 words.
-NOTE: UPLOAD ALL 3 REVIEWS IN YOUR HW9 FOLDER - HW9

-Also upload the review to their **HW8_<netID>** repository via Pull request.
-That means: you must make a fork of the classmate PUI2017_<netID> (their netID) repository (see instruction in the previous peer assignment homework), *git add* the review markdown to **your** fork of **their** PUI2017 repository, in HW7_<netID> (their netID), and *git commit* the review markdown.
-Then submit a pull request.
-NOTE: ALSO UPLOAD EACH REVIEW ON THE CLASSMATE'S HW8 (NOT HW9) FOLDER.

-**Content**

-Please be polite and constructive in your critique.
-You are trying to improve your classmate's work, and hopefully this will be an instructive experience for both you and your classmate.
-IMPORTANT: your grade for the plot peer review assignment will be based on the review, not on the plot you made.
-So be thoughtful and insightful!

 Dear Nina,

 I have reviewed your HW9 plot and here's some viewpoints and suggestions.

-* CLARITY: is the plot easy to read? is it clear or confusing, are the quantities being visualized ambiguous?
+* CLARITY:
-From Wikipedia, Winter is often defined by meteorologists to be the three calendar months with the lowest average temperatures.
+In your title I can understand that you want to display the frequency of heating complaints in NYC, especially for winter, however, the range of x axis is a little counfused to me, you started at October and ended in May, from Wikipedia, Winter is often defined to be the 3 months with the lowest average temperatures.
 This corresponds to the months of December, January and February in the Northern Hemisphere.
+I suggest present December, January and February only in this plot,if you want to show comparison of complaints increase or decrease, add two more months is enough.
+In general, this plot is readable.

-❓ESTHETIC: judge whether its esthetic is functional to what it is meant to communicate.
-Are the colors chosen appropriately?
-Are the graphical elements used appropriate to represent the quantities being visualized?
+* ESTHETIC: Are the graphical elements used appropriate to represent the quantities being visualized?
 Are the graphical choices allowing you to focus on the right elements or are they distracting you?
+I saw you did good job to pick the color of your plot, the dark blue really makes me feel I'm very cold in winter becasue of the poor heating system.
+From this plot one can easily tell that January suffers highest heating complaints from 2010 - 2016.

+* HONESTY:
-❓HONESTY: is the plot honestly reproducing the data or is it deforming it, perhaps to emphasize a point?
+This plot honestly reproducing the 311 data from 2010-2016.

-❓SUGGEST IMPROVEMENTS TO EACH PLOT.
+Lastly, one suggestions here, add unit or title to the color bar so people can easily tell the meaning of the numbers.

+Yixuan Tang